niksingh710/bash_Prompt/README.md

 Simple Bash Ps1 Variable Editing to make it look a bit nice.

+As i Personaly use KDE NEON the terminal it has is Konsole and i love it but it has some issues in representing some character so i removed them here.

 # Installation

 `git clone https://github.com/niksingh710/bash_Prompt.git ~/.bash_customPrompt && echo source ~/.bash_customPrompt/custom_prompt.sh >> ~/.bashrc && exec bash `